-Pope Francis Reiterates Support For Public Breastfeeding
+Pope Francis Reiterates Support For Public Breast-Feeding

 International

-Pope Francis Reiterates Support For Public Breastfeeding
+Pope Francis Reiterates Support For Public Breast-Feeding

-Mothers should feel comfortable breastfeeding infants in public, Pope Francis said on Sunday, even if they are in one of the most sacred spaces in Catholicism.
+Mothers should feel comfortable breast-feeding infants in public, Pope Francis said on Sunday, even if they are in one of the most sacred spaces in Catholicism.

 Speaking at an annual ceremony to commemorate the baptism of Jesus, the pope addressed the families of 28 infants who were to be baptized in the Sistine Chapel.
 Some of the babies began to wail as the ceremony wore on, according to Vatican Radio: